Student Counselling Service

 How to get support

-Request support through our main wellbeing access route.
+Request support by contacting Wellbeing Access.
 Our skilled Student Wellbeing team will connect you to the right support for your needs.
 This may not necessarily be counselling.

 We are trained, experienced counsellors and mental health advisers who provide confidential, high quality, short term, individual and small group counselling, in relation to those issues directly impacting on your ability to study.